-A 15 year vet of the games industry, Chris founded indie label Surprise Attack Games, games specialist marketing agency, Double Jump Communications, and now Treasure Hunters FanClub.
+A 15 year vet of the games industry, Chris founded indie label Surprise Attack Games, (now known as Fellow Traveller Games) games specialist marketing agency, Double Jump Communications, and now Treasure Hunters FanClub.
 In his pre-indie life, Chris headed up marketing for THQ in Asia Pacific and worked on the Australian launches of dozens of games including Saints Row, Psychonauts, Street Fighter IV, and Rub Rabbits (look it up).

 Felix entered the independent scene in 2012 doing PR and Marketing for small studios and now works as a freelance indie games producer and bizdev specialist, collaborating most recently with studios such as Polytron (FEZ), NightSchool (OXENFREE), and Andrew Shouldice (TUNIC).
 For Felix, scouting isn’t just looking for games that work now, it’s knowing the industry and understanding what’s coming next.

-Fiona is the Finance Manager of Surprise Attack Games and Double Jump Communications and has been with the company since 2011.
-She has custom built Surprise Attack Games’ financial systems and tools and manages sales and royalty reports for over forty titles across a myriad of stores and platforms.
+Fiona is the Finance Manager of Fellow Traveller and Double Jump Communications and has been with the company since 2011.
+She has custom built Fellow Traveller's financial systems and tools and manages sales and royalty reports for over forty titles across a myriad of stores and platforms.

-THFC and Surprise Attack Games are always taking pitches and scouting for games and developers with exciting creative visions.
+THFC and Fellow Traveller (formerly known as Surprise Attack Games) are always taking pitches and scouting for games and developers with exciting creative visions.
 When we find a game that we want to support, we work with the developers to flesh out a potential deal.

 Once we have a potential deal on the table, we bring in the members.
 Our staff put together a brief including all the information that members will need to decide if they’re interested in supporting the game.
 Briefing materials include a demo build, market analysis, and the deal terms being offered.